 Shuchi Talati is a filmmaker from India whose work challenges dominant narratives around gender, sexuality, and South Asian identity.
 Her short film, A Period Piece, about an afternoon of period sex, was selected for SXSW.
 Her previous film, Mae and Ash, won numerous awards before becoming a Vimeo Staff Pick.

-Shuchi is in development for her first feature, Girls Will Be Girls, a sexual awakening film set in a conservative boarding school in India.
-Girls has been selected for the Jerusalem Sam Spiegel Film Lab, Berlinale Script Station, Cine Qua Non Script Lab, and is fiscally sponsored by Women Make Movies.
-Shuchi will be participating in Berlinale Talents 2021, and her work has also been supported by the New York State Council for the Arts, the Women in Film endowment, and Région Île-de-France.
+Shuchi is working on her first feature film, Girls Will Be Girls, a sexual awakening film set in a conservative boarding school in India.
+Girls has been awarded the Aide Aux Cinémas du Monde grant by the CNC, and the ArteKINO and VFF Talent Award at the Berlinale Co-Production Market.
+It has also been selected for Gotham Week, Berlinale Script Station and the Jerusalem Film Lab.
+Shuchi’s work has also been recognized by the New York State Council for the Arts and Région Île-de-France.

-Shuchi is also a writer and producer for documentaries.
-Her credits include a series for Netflix exploring football and masculinity; and Wyatt Cenac’s Problem Areas for HBO, which interrogated the racially biased policing of communities of color, and where one of Shuchi’s episodes was nominated for a GLAAD award.
+Shuchi also produces and current projects include Berlinale Talents alum Esra Saydam’s Love, Indisposed, and Maya Tanaka’s Honolulu, which won the Tribeca Through Her Lens grant.
+Her documentary credits include We Are: Brooklyn Saints for Netflix, and Wyatt Cenac’s Problem Areas for HBO, which interrogated racist policing and where one of Shuchi’s episodes was nominated for a GLAAD award.

 She is a graduate of the American Film Institute.
 She lives in NYC and is a member of the Brooklyn Filmmakers Collective, the Bitchitra Collective and the Freelance Solidarity Project.